History & Beliefs

 THE TOTAL DEPRAVITY OF MAN

-We believe that man was created in the image and likeness of God, but that in Adam’s sin the race fell, inherited a sinful nature, and became alienated from God; and, that man is totally depraved, and, of himself, utterly unable to remedy his lost condition (Gen. 1:26, 27; Rom.
-3:22, 23; 5:12; Eph.
-2:1-3; 12)
+We believe that man was created in the image and likeness of God, but that in Adam’s sin the race fell, inherited a sinful nature, and became alienated from God; and, that while God has given us the ability to respond to the gospel, man is of himself, unable to remedy his lost condition.

 SALVATION

-We believe that salvation is the gift of God brought to Man by grace and received by personal faith in the Lord Jesus Christ, whose precious blood was shed on Calvary for the forgiveness of our sins.
-(Eph.
-2:8-10; John 1:12; Eph.
-1:7; I Peter 1:18,19)
+We believe that salvation is the gift of God brought to man by grace and received by personal faith in the Lord Jesus Christ, whose precious blood was shed on Calvary for the forgiveness of our sins.

 THE ETERNAL SECURITY AND ASSURANCE OF BELIEVERS

-We believe that it is the privilege of believers to rejoice in the assurance of their salvation through the testimony of God’s Word; which, however, clearly forbids the use of Christian liberty as an occasion to the flesh (Rom.
-13:13, 14; Gal.
-5:13; Titus 2:11-15)
+We believe that it is the privilege of believers to rejoice in the assurance of their salvation through the testimony of God’s Word; which, however, clearly forbids the use of Christian liberty as an occasion to the flesh.

 THE TWO NATURES OF THE BELIEVER

-We believe that God is sovereign in the bestowment of all His gifts; and that the gifts of evangelists, pastors, and teachers are sufficient for the perfecting of the saints today; and, that speaking in tongues and the working of sign miracles gradually ceased as the New Testament Scriptures were completed and their authority became established.
-(I Cor.
-12:4-11; 2 Cor.
-12:12; Eph.
-4:7-12)
+We believe that God is sovereign in the giving of spiritual gifts.
+We believe that speaking in tongues and the working of sign miracles gradually ceased as the New Testament Scriptures were completed and their authority became established.

-We believe that God does hear and answer the prayer of faith, in accord with His own will, for the sick and afflicted (John 15:7; I John 5:14, 15)
+Though sign miracles have ceased as a spiritual gift, we believe God does still hear and answer the prayer of faith, in accordance with His own will, for the sick and afflicted.

 THE CHURCH